ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/02_Clusters_Connecting_test_use.md

 - Date: 14 August
 - Wd: /media/storage/OneDrive - University of Edinburgh/onedrive_storage/Guazuma/Genomics/Bioinformatics/code/CropDiversityHPC
 - What/Why: Instructions, keys and passwords for connecting to Crop Diversity.
 Cluster to perform further bioinformatic analysis
-- Further docs: In wd files
+- Further docs: In wd files with commands and codes to connect and use
 - Code: in code folder, credentials and instructions
-- Results: Connected remotely
+- Results: Connected remotely and working ok

 ## Connecting to TobyG1
 - Title: getting credentials for Toby G1